 This distinction is very important because each community of scholars forms its own definition of "adequate cause," specifically misconduct or incompetence.
 No single person can exercise that authority, a fact that underscores the meaning of a community of scholars.
 All faculty members have the responsibility to participate fully in setting the standards and expectations for themselves and each of their colleagues, a responsibility that is, I believe, assumed far too infrequently.
 Although we all recognize that "incompetence" and "misconduct" can cover a range of behaviors, we seem unwilling to accept our responsibility to define those terms and to address problems with our colleagues.
 If we address minor issues of incompetence and/or misconduct early, we will rarely be in the difficult position of terminating a colleague.
 The failure of faculty to shoulder and to exercise this responsibility is the main source of much of the public's frustration with universities.

-On a deeper and much more important level, when we award tenure, we state to the world community that our confidence in the professional abilities and judgement of the candidate is so meritorious that we are conferring a very special privilege — academic freedom and membership in our intellectual community.
+On a deeper and much more important level, when we award tenure, we state to the world community that our confidence in the professional abilities and judgment of the candidate is so meritorious that we are conferring a very special privilege -- academic freedom and membership in our intellectual community.

 Even a casual consideration of the world we live in will reveal that it is a far better place as a direct result of the activities that are possible because faculty have exercised "academic freedom."
 A partial list of such activities includes advocacy of civil rights, support for equal opportunity for women, and challenges to the power of government.
 A passage from the Hofstadter and Metzger volume captures the essence of this important concept: